ArdavanKhalij/Synchronous-Dataflow-or-SDF-Simulator/README.md

 # SDF Simulator

-It receives some data and simulates the output of the SDF.
-This is my Co-Design Project in university of Kashan.
+It receives some data and simulates the output of the SDF.\n This is my Co-Design Project in university of Kashan.\n

 # Inputs
 **Output Matrix:**